Watershed Development Ordinance (June 11, 2013)

 The goal of the Lake County Watershed Development Ordinance (WDO) is to ensure that new development does not increase existing stormwater problems or create new ones.
 The WDO establishes minimum countywide standards for stormwater management, including floodplains, detention, soil erosion/sediment control, water quality treatment, and wetlands.

 The WDO is implemented at the local level.
-Forty of the 52 municipalities in the county are standard Certified Communities.
+Forty of the 52 municipalities in the county are standard Certified Communities (May 8, 2015).
 The designation allows those communities to enforce WDO standards within their own jurisdictions, except for isolated wetlands.
 SMC reviews isolated wetlands unless a community becomes "Wetland Certified."

 For unincorporated areas, the Lake County Planning, Building and Development Department (PB&D) is the permitting agency.
 Contact Mea Blauer, PB&D, 847.377.2333.

-SMC is the permitting agency for Non-Certified Communities.
+SMC is the permitting agency for Non-Certified Communities (May 8, 2015).
 Even in Certified Communities, however, certain floodway and floodplain development applications are forwarded to SMC for review and approval.
 A WDO Permit is required for major and minor development, and public road construction.

 The WDO provide standards for the isolated wetlands no longer under the jurisdiction of the U.S. Army Corps of Engineers (Corps).
 If your project may impact a wetland, you are required to submit a Jurisdictional Determination to determine if the wetland is an Isolated Waters of Lake County (IWLC) or a Water of the U.S. (WOUS).
 See IWLC for more information.